Psalm 135 – Praise for the Creator and the Redeemer

 b.
 Praise the name of the LORD: To praise the name of the LORD is to honor Him in all His character and attributes.
 The name was understood to represent the nature of the person.

 c.
-Praise Him, O you servants of the LORD: As in the previous psalm (Psalm 134:1), this has reference to the priests and Levites who would stand in the house of the LORD for priestly and temple duties.
+Praise Him, O you servants of the LORD: As in the previous psalm (Psalm 134:1), this refers to the priests and Levites who would stand in the house of the LORD for priestly and temple duties.

 d.
-In the courts of the house of our God: This may speak of the people of Israel in general, who as worshippers had no access to the house of the LORD, but could stand in the courts of the house of our God.
+In the courts of the house of our God: This may speak of the people of Israel in general, who as worshippers had no access to the house of the LORD (only priests could enter the holy place).
+The common man could stand in the courts of the house of our God.
 This was a call to all God’s people to praise Him.

 ii.
 “While the previous psalm greeted chiefly the Levites on night watch, this one has a great and varied throng in view, priestly and lay.”
 (Kidner)